jonathanmreiter/character-sheets/dnd5e/kauss/notes.md

 4. Potion of Healing (50gp)
 5. Heavy Crossbow and 10 bolts (60gp)
 6. Porter (6gp for one month) - Squire (60gp for one month)

+# Actions
+1. Hire somebody to work out the title for the Triboar Roadhouse
+   1. Give back to the original farmer, with interest free loan to resettle
+   2. Buy out deed, tithe to the Order of Taikos